Santa Paula Citrus Festival

 A Festival That Runs on Community Spirit

-Drive into Santa Paula from the 126 freeway and you'll see them right away — row after row of lemon and orange groves stretching across the Santa Clara River Valley.
+Drive into Santa Paula, CA from the 126 freeway and you'll see them right away — row after row of lemon and orange groves stretching across the Santa Clara River Valley.
 There's a reason folks around here call this place the "Citrus Capital of the World."
 The orchards shaped this town.
 They still do.

 Every year, the Kiwanis Club of Santa Paula throws the Citrus Festival at Harding Park to celebrate that heritage.
 It started back in 1987 as a small community gathering.
 Honestly?
 It was just neighbors sharing food and stories under the trees.
 But it grew.
 Bands started showing up.
 Food vendors rolled in.
 Carnival rides appeared.
 Somewhere along the way, it became one of Ventura County's most-loved annual traditions.